Bank of America Corporation (BAC) Just Got Our Attention

-Bank of America Corporation (NYSE:BAC) went down by -2.21% from its latest closing price compared to the recent 1-year high of $35.45.
-The company’s stock price has collected -6.02% of loss in the last five trading sessions.
-The Wall Street Journal reported on 01/26/21 that Biggest U.S. Banks Embrace ‘Rooney Rule’ Policies in Diversity Hiring Push
+Bank of America Corporation (NYSE:BAC) went down by -0.40% from its latest closing price compared to the recent 1-year high of $35.45.
+The company’s stock price has collected 9.17% of gains in the last five trading sessions.
+MarketWatch.com reported on 02/05/21 that Bank of America Corp. stock underperforms Friday when compared to competitors

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.